ManyaGupta23/bcg-data-analysis-project/README.md

 🔎 About the Program
 This job simulation was designed by Boston Consulting Group (BCG) to replicate real consulting work in marketing strategy and performance analysis.

-Or review your full GitHub profile for improvement 🚀